 Young adults (18-39 years) were found to be significantly more likely overall (among those aged 14 and above) to have accessed mental health support in the last three months.
 In contrast adults aged 60 and above were significantly less likely to have accessed support.
 Unfortunately, barriers to gaining support was experienced by just over half of all adults.
-In particular those aged 18-39, Aboriginal or Torres Strait Islander peoples, LGBTQIA+ and those who have ever been diagnosed with a mental health condition were more likely to experience barriers.
+In particular those aged 18-39, Aboriginal or Torres Strait Islander peoples, LGBTQIA+ and those who have ever been diagnosed with a mental health condition.